CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_3.rst

             RETURN employeeList
           }

-       Using the min(a,b) and max(a,b) functions, which return the lesser and greater values of the inputs, respectively, which of the following code segments can be placed in the <MISSING CODE> area to make the program work as expected?
+       Which of the following code segments can be placed in the <MISSING CODE> area to make the program work as expected?

+       (The min(a,b) and max(a,b) functions return the lesser and greater values of the inputs, respectively.)

        Option I.